Somya2001/Practice/README.md

 # devops-by-examples.github.io
-Learn Devops with examples !!
+Learn DevOps with examples by heart !!